-- Assignments must be handwritten.
-Write neatly, legibly, and large enough to be read without a magnifying glass.
+- Assignments must be handwritten or typeset.
+If written, be sure to write neatly, legibly, and large enough to be read without a magnifying glass.
 If I can’t read it, I can’t give you credit.
 Staple your assignments so I can grade all the parts.

 I will grade homework and exams without looking at names.

 - No late work and no extensions.
-Instead, your lowest score on a homework assignment over the course of the semester will be dropped.
+Instead, your two lowest scores on homework assignments over the course of the semester will be dropped.

 - In the event of a serious emergency, please let the instructor know with the maximum possible advance notice.

 - You have one week to request a regrade on an assignment.

 - Regrade requests must be accompanied by a written explanation of why you would like your paper regraded.

 - When your paper is regraded, your score may go up or down, or remain unchanged.

 Anonymity means that I will not look at the name on a paper or exam until after I have given it a grade.
 In order to make this easier, you should write your name, etc., on a cover sheet attached to your paper rather than on the top of the first page of the paper itself.
 Likewise, do not write your name on each page of your exam; it is sufficient to write it on the cover of your blue book.